Easy No-Knead Rosemary Skillet Bread Recipe – Baked In A Cast Iron Skillet

 by Texas Homesteader ~

-Easy Rosemary Skillet Bread Recipe.
-A delicious no-knead bread baked in a cast iron skillet & seasoned with fresh rosemary.
+This Easy Rosemary Skillet Bread Recipe is a delicious no-knead bread baked in a cast iron skillet & seasoned with fresh rosemary.
 But trust me… go ahead & double the recipe to make TWO!

 Jump to Recipe